weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 **Q. I keep all my application manifests in a mono repo using tags for releases.
 How can I control what application version is deployed to what cluster?**

-**A.** Each application in the wego directory within the wego repo will have a git source and kustimization where the git source will refer to your mono repo plus a repo ref (tag, branch).
-Your clusters will have a git source and kustomization pointing to the wego repo plus a ref (tag, branch).
+**A.** Each application in the wego directory within the wego repo will have a git source and Kustomization where the git source will refer to your mono repo plus a repo ref (tag, branch).
+Your clusters will have a git source and Kustomization pointing to the wego repo plus a ref (tag, branch).
 You can have clusters pulling the same version of apps by tieing them to the same ref.

 When your app is ready to have a new version deployed, you can update the app in the wego repo and either update the ref the cluster(s) points at or if your ref is a branch, cherry-pick your application changes to the branch.